ErvinCs/MAP/README.md

 **Learned**
 * Java 8 features
 * JavaFX
-* A high-level udnerstanding of how an interpreter operates
+* A high-level understanding of how an interpreter operates